nf-core/eager/docs/manual_tests.md

 - overriding order of skipping+trim/adapterlist/custom adapterseq ✅
 - with default ✅

-- with/without preprocessed reads ✅
+- with/without preprocessed reads ✅✅

 Tool Specific combinations

 - fastp
   - with/without complexity filtering
 - AdapterRemoval
-  - with/without skipqualitytim
+  - with/without skipqualitytim ✅
-  - with/without skipntrimming
+  - with/without skipntrimming ✅

 ### AdapterRemoval